NikolaBodor/NikolaBodor/README.md

 ## Projects
 - Glighfe

-Glighfe is a small social media application that isn't fully public yet
+Glighfe is a small social media application that is all about communication with images and wingdings, me and a few others have worked on for our final group project in Dev Academy.
+We had a week to complete as much as we could.
+We used React, TypeScript, Tailwind CSS, Express.js, Knex.js and SQLite for this project.
+We are still planning to work on this project at a later date.

 ## Tech Stack